merlinwijaya/tswd-portfolio/final-project-part-three.md

 4. Individuals.
 We also have the power to make a significant impact on suicide prevention and mental health support.
 Empowering oneself with knowledge about mental health and suicide risk factors is vital.
 Understanding how to effectively support those in crisis is crucial in fostering a supportive environment.
 Additionally, individuals can contribute to suicide prevention and mental health support by getting involved with local initiatives through volunteering or making donations.
 Sharing information about mental health resources and crisis helplines with friends and family can also make a difference in promoting mental health awareness and support within the community.

-## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.
-> A few paragraphs summarizing work, design decisions and observations.

-Color palette

-Text here!

 ## References
 1. Facts About Suicide.
 (2023).
 Centers for Disease Control and Prevention.
 Available at: https://www.cdc.gov/suicide/facts/index.html (Accessed: 3 October 2023).